vwhwang/csv-practice/README.md

 There are a number of tests written to verify the correctness of your methods and you can gain insight into the expected structure of the method return values by examining the spec file.

+Note: For this exercise, use strings for hash keys (not symbols).

 ## Part 2:

 In part 2 you will create methods to manipulate the data read in from the file.
 You should think carefully and use an Enumerable method to help you complete the method.